siandav/clas_mat/LBG_tableau/readme.md

 + connecting to non file data sources incl GCP/ Big Query
 + implications of Tableau & Big Query

+### authenticating between Tableau and GCP

+- as you know working in the cloud is designed to be secure so allowing third party technology access is not always straightforward
+- I have saved some screenshots for connecting tableau to gcp and adding a valid verification mode to your account [here](https://github.com/siandav/clas_mat/blob/main/LBG_tableau/GCP_Tableau_authentication.docx)

 ### Hands-on practice Lab C